stephanielabelle/deep-learning-challenge/README.md

 - Removed Columns:
   - "EIN" (ID column)
   - "SPECIAL_CONSIDERATIONS"
-    - low number of entries with special considerations Any columns that had more than 10 unique values were binned at an appropriate cutoff point.
+    - low number of entries with special considerations

+Any columns that had more than 10 unique values were binned at an appropriate cutoff point.
 Categorical variables were encoded with Pandas "get_dummies" function.
-Preprocessed data was split with Scikit Learn train_test_split to create X_train & y_train for model training, and X_test & y_test to test the model
+Preprocessed data was split with Scikit Learn train_test_split to create X_train & y_train for model training, and X_test & y_test to test the model.

 #### Compiling, Training, and Evaluating the Model
 Neurons: